(image credit: net)

 - The chemistry and collaboration between Lu Yi and Alyssa Chia: I must admit that I really liked them together–sometimes even more than Vincent and Alyssa.
 They really hit it off in here with their interactions.
 It really made me believe they were really together.

 - The family of both sides.
 Although there were moments where it seemed annoying or might be frustrating with the parents but later on, they seemed to realize the importance of happiness over money and let the kids be that way–and not repeat their past mistakes.

 - The soundtrack.
 As mentioned many times before, the soundtrack was really nice.
 Like every song–except for maybe one.
 It really made the series flow better than just seeing repeated flashbacks.
 It made it less painful since flashbacks were all right once in a while but every ten minutes was sort of annoying.
 So the songs really made it happen for the majority of the drama.

 - Ambrose Hsu as a guest star.
 It was really fun to see him try to court Le Ping and he was a real gentleman about it too.
 Not to mention it burst the other girl’s bubble because she thought she was all that, always up to something.
 Great to see Ambrose play such a clever character and a talented guy as well.
 Great performance near the end with him and Lu Yi.

 I think I actually feel somewhat disappointed that Qiao Zhen Yu’s character shall leave just like that–with people still misunderstanding him and the others never know that he was the one who helped Shi Tao’s sister when she came back to the hospital that one time.
-I really like Qiao Zhen Yu in here but too bad that he only appear somewhat at the beginning of the drama.
+I really like Qiao Zhen Yu in here but too bad that he only appeared somewhat at the beginning of the drama.
 It would have been fun to see him still around and maybe find his own happiness later.
 Things can’t be too gift-wrapped, right?
 But still a shame.